Dr. Bob was founded in 1982 by Jeffrey Howrey and Bets Pott in Park City, Utah where the band remains headquartered to this day.

-Dr. Bob has played hundreds of gigs throughout the Intermountain West, including multiple appearances at the Utah Arts Festival and the Park City Arts Festival.
-Dr. Bob has opened concerts for such national acts as the Doobie Brothers, the Ramones, the Romantics, Huey Lewis and the News, Wet Willie, Taj Mahal, Delbert McClinton, and the Rave-Ups.
-Dr Bob has seven CDs of original music out, including the recently released "Back From the Grave."
+As one of the longest running Rocky Mountain rock bands ever, Dr. Bob has performed hundreds of times throughout the Intermountain West including appearances at the Utah Arts Festival and the Park City Arts Festival.
+Dr. Bob has opened concerts for such national acts as the Ramones, the Doobie Brothers, the Romantics, Huey Lewis and the News, Taj Mahal, Wet Willie, Delbert McClinton, and the Rave-Ups.